What type of school are we?

-We have 13 classes across the school.
+We have 12 classes across the school.
 There are approximately ten children in each class with a high staff:child ratio.
 Each class has one teacher and at least two teaching assistants and the staff work very much as a team.
-Our approach is to ensure that the teaching is personalised to meet the needs of our pupils with the emphasis on practical real life experiences to make the learning relevant, fun and engaging.
+Our approach is to ensure that the teaching is personalised to meet the needs of our pupils with the emphasis on practical real life experiences making learning relevant, fun and engaging.
 Our staff are imaginative and creative and have the freedom to try different approaches.
 Our aim is for the children to be happy, confident, independent learners and for them to love coming to school!

 Life is never dull at Woolgrove!

 We can guarantee that no two days are ever the same at our school!
 We have a “can do” approach to learning and achieving whilst providing an exciting and enriching curriculum that meets the individual needs of our pupils.
 Classes follow the Early Years Foundation Stage (EYFS) from Reception up to and including Year 3.
 Years 4 to 6 follow aspects of the KS1 Primary National Curriculum, as appropriate to the ability and developmental stage of the pupils.
 Our focus is to provide them with the life skills and knowledge they need to prepare them for life beyond Woolgrove.
 We value the uniqueness of each child and take great pride in celebrating all their achievements both inside and outside the school.

 Some learning is facilitated through play or sensory activities and we place great emphasis on the arts, PE, music and outside learning.
 The children participate in a wide range of sports including horse riding, Rebound/trampolining and swimming.
 We have two specialist music teachers who teach all classes across the school as well as a music therapist.
 We also deliver Lego therapy and have part-time NHS speech and language therapists who work with the children and staff, offering training and advice.